Ecommerce entrepreneurs and marketers must pay careful attention to website analytics.

 Like conscientious doctors watching a patient for any sign of improvement, site owners and marketers study many details of visitor data, including which web browsers those visitors are using.

-Thanks to the efforts of companies like Microsoft and more consumer awareness about the potential virus, malware, and hacking dangers associated with using older browsers, a large percentage of consumers are, in fact, using relative modern ones.
+Thanks to the efforts of companies like Microsoft and more consumer awareness about the potential virus, malware, and hacking dangers associated with using older browsers, a large percentage of consumers are, in fact, using relatively modern ones.
 But differences in browser versions can cause significant problems in rendering and site performance, and, therefore, may affect customer experience and even sales.

 IETester is a web tool specifically created to let store owners and marketers see exactly how websites are rendered in every version of Microsoft’s Internet Explorer from IE5.5 through the recent IE9 preview.
-Because IETester can help you see what your customers are seeing, I am awarding it three and a half out of a possible five starts in this “The PEC Review.”
+Because IETester can help you see what your customers are seeing, I am awarding it three and a half out of a possible five stars in this “The PEC Review.”

 “The PEC Review” is my weekly column aimed at introducing you to the products or services that I believe will help you improve your ecommerce business.
 This week, let me encourage you to download IETester and see how your site looks to customers using older versions of the popular IE browser.